6 Englishmen who have played for Real Madrid: Alexander-Arnold joins the list

 - Real Madrid have rarely turned to English talent in the transfer market, but a select few stars have proved too enticing to ignore for the Spanish giants

-- While it's uncommon for English players to swap familiar Premier League surroundings for the glare of the Santiago Bernabéu, a handful have made the leap in the modern era
+- While it's uncommon for English players to swap familiar Premier League surroundings for the glare of the Santiago Bernabéu, a handful have leaped into the modern era

 - Their experiences have varied — some thrived under the intense spotlight, while others struggled with the immense pressure that comes with wearing the famous white shirt